derzoelli/Binnen-I-be-gone-for-iOS/README.md

 The App UI still needs some work, but when i'm happy with it, i'll also consider to publish the app on the AppStore.

-Update: The iOS Version of Binnen-I be gone is now available through Testflight https://testflight.apple.com/join/CVIYsv2P
+Update: The iOS Version of Binnen-I be gone is now available through Testflight

+https://testflight.apple.com/join/CVIYsv2P

-Just click the link, download the TestFlight app from the AppStore and install it
+Just click the link, download the TestFlight app from the AppStore and install it.
+A Mac app TestFlight is also in the works.